| Search our quarter-million Q&As |

 2005

-Another thing that must be said is that the sale of a white gold ring should include this re-dipping "service" for some period like 5 years.
-Without such a free service contract built in, every jeweler everywhere is constantly tempted to do what you describe: apply a very thin coating of low quality rhodium on his ware from a dirty teacup in the back room instead of doing the job right in an instrument -controlled specialty plating shop.
-When the costs of redoing the plating over & over again is borne by the seller rather than the consumer, the economics will shift and jewelry suppliers will start doing the plating right the first time.
+Another thing that must be said is that the sale of a white gold ring should include that re-dipping "service" for some period like 3 years.
+Without such a free service contract built in, every jeweler is constantly tempted to apply a very thin coating of low quality rhodium on his ware from a dirty teacup in the back room instead of doing the job right.
+When the cost of redoing the plating over & over again is borne by the seller rather than the consumer, the economics will shift and jewelry suppliers will start doing the plating right the first time.

 Ted Mooney, P.E.